oligactis/python/README.md

-# Hey This Is Our Academic Team Work Project
+# Hey this is our academic team work project
 ## Team Introduction and Project Overview

 ### About Us